WilhelmLeeDLSU/x86-to-C_LBYARCH/README.md

 x86-to-C interface programming project for LBYARCH by Wilhelm Lee S17B

+## How to Run
+1. Open Terminal in the folder
+2. Type "run.bat" to run the Windows Batch File

 ## Testing Details
 ### N = 2^20
 ASM Average: $0.0051$ seconds